Structured sunflowers and canonical Ramsey properties: Abstract

 \section{Abstract}

-A first-order structure $M$ is said to have the \emph{infinite sunflower property} if, for each $k \in \N_+$ and each structure $M' \cong M$ whose elements are $k$-sets, there is $S \sub M'$, $S \cong M$, such that $S$ is a \emph{sunflower}: a collection of sets such that each pair of distinct elements has the same intersection.
-A class $\mc{K}$ of finite structures is said to have the \emph{finite sunflower property} if for all $k \in \N_+$ and $B \in \mc{K}$, there is $C \in \mc{K}$ such that any $C' \cong C$ whose elements consist of $k$-sets contains a copy of $B$ which is a sunflower.
+A first-order structure $M$ is said to have the \emph{infinite sunflower property} if, for each $k \in \N_+$ and each structure $M' \cong M$ whose elements are $k$-sets, there is $S \sub M'$, $S \cong M$, such that $S$ is a \emph{sunflower}: a collection of sets such that each pair of elements has the same intersection.
+A class $\mc{K}$ of finite structures is said to have the \emph{finite sunflower property} if for all $k \in \N_+$ and $B \in \mc{K}$, there is $C \in \mc{K}$ such that any structure $C' \cong C$ whose elements consist of $k$-sets contains a copy of $B$ which is a sunflower.
 These two notions were introduced by Ackerman, Karker and Mirabi in a recent paper, and give a structural generalisation of the well-known Erd\H{o}s-Rado sunflower lemma for sets.
-We characterise the infinite sunflower property for countable ultrahomogeneous relational structures with strong amalgamation in terms of a certain vertex-partition property related to indivisibility, generalising and connecting some results of Ackerman, Karker and Mirabi in the countable ultrahomogeneous context, and we show that all free amalgamation classes with a single vertex isomorphism-type have the finite sunflower property.
-We give a variety of examples and further observations.
+We show two results for countable ultrahomogeneous relational structures with strong amalgamation: first, the infinite sunflower property is equivalent to the canonical infinite point-Ramsey property; second, a certain strengthening of the canonical finite point-Ramsey property implies the finite sunflower property.
+(Here, ``canonical" refers to statements analogous to the Erd\H{o}s-Rado canonical Ramsey theorem, involving colourings with infinitely many colours.)
+We also show that all free amalgamation classes with a single vertex isomorphism-type have the finite sunflower property, as do many classes of finite metric spaces, and we give a variety of further examples and observations.